-The ESB has provided Golder with information on the estimated quantities and types of fluid lost as presented in Section 1.1.2 above.
+The ESB provided information to Golder summarising the nature of the loss of cable fluid.
+These details are provided in Section 1.1.2. above.

 2.2 Current Site Conditions

 2.2.1 Leak Location

 No evidence of potential contamination from cable fluid/oily substances was observed at the indicative leak location during the Site walkover.
 Selected photographs of potentially relevant observations made during the Site walkover are provided in APPENDIX A with commentary.